 - Non-disclosure agreement (NDA).
 An NDA prevents sensitive or private information from being shared with others.

 - Master service agreement (MSA).
-An MSA dictates the terms between two or more parties for a series of engagements over a period of time.
+An MSA outlines the terms between two or more parties for a series of engagements over a specified period.

 - Independent contractor agreement.
-This document covers the scope and deadlines required of any external or third-party resources used for a project.
+This document outlines the scope and deadlines applicable to any external or third-party resources utilized for a project.

 - Service level agreement (SLA).
 An SLA outlines the terms for customer service responsibilities and response times between a client and a vendor.

 - Project master plan.
-This is a long-term plan for an engagement with a client, including a number of different project scopes and deliverables.
+This is a long-term plan for an engagement with a client, including multiple project scopes and deliverables.

 Scope statements are a critical component of project management that can help keep work on track and within budget.
 While they can take a bit of time to create upfront, they are well worth it because they set important boundaries with clients and internal stakeholders to ensure that requirements and inclusions (or exclusions) are clear.

-When you’re ready to get started writing a scope statement, it can help to consider the whats and whys of project management — what the project is, why it’s happening, why it’s important, and what it will achieve.
-This will provide a good starting point to create the rest of the scope statement.
-When you’re ready for the how of project management, Adobe can help.
+When you’re ready to start writing a scope statement, it can be helpful to consider the what and why of project management — what the project is, why it’s happening, why it’s essential, and what it will achieve.
+This will provide a good starting point for creating the rest of the scope statement when you’re ready for the how of project management; Adobe can help.

-Adobe Workfront is enterprise work management software that connects work to strategy and drives better collaboration to deliver measurable business outcomes.
-Workfront helps you define goals, automate workflows, and manage assets to give you a centralized platform to manage your projects.
+Workfront is enterprise work management software that connects work to strategy and drives better collaboration to deliver measurable business outcomes.
+Workfront helps you define goals, automate workflows, and manage assets, providing a centralized platform to manage your projects effectively.

-Watch the overview video or take a product tour to find out how Workfront can help you manage the scope of your projects.
+Watch the overview video to find out how Workfront can help you manage the scope of your projects.